Coronavirus Disease 2019 (Covid-19)

 What We’re Doing at the Library

-+ At the end of each desk shift, staff members should wipe down hard surfaces.
++ At the end of each desk shift, staff members should disinfect hard surfaces.

 + Staff members are directed to wash their hands at the end of a shift or when going on break.

-+ Facilities staff have been directed to wipe down all hard surfaces on a regular basis, including surfaces in meeting and study rooms.
++ Facilities staff have been directed to disinfect all hard surfaces on a regular basis, including surfaces in meeting and study rooms.

-+ When possible, library cards will be scanned in the patron’s hands.
++ When possible, library cards and outgoing materials will be scanned in the patron’s hands or on the desk with minimal physical handling.

 + Members of the public and staff are encouraged to stay home if they are sick.